AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![ ](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/1ab4cc48853d46fcc5779c05c7a3afe050eeff3c/images/i21.jpg)

-✅ Content from the 2010s makes up the bulk of the catalog, followed by strong additions in the 2020s.
+✅ The **2010s dominate** Netflix’s content catalog, followed by a strong showing in the 2020s.
+Older decades (pre-2000) represent a smaller portion of the library — typically licensed classics or documentaries.
+This confirms **Netflix’s emphasis on modern, high-production-value content designed** for today's streaming-first audience.

 ---